 How would you describe your process of working?

 My process of working is driving daily from my home to my studio in Bridgeport.
 I try to always leave work that I’ve started on my table in the evening to be able to jump back in the next day.
 I work flat on a large table which allows me to work on multiple pieces and allows for drying time between layers.
 For larger pieces, I like working on a wall.
 Viewing work flat is different than viewing it vertically so to produce work on the wall I use different tools than on my table.
 There is always a great advantage to stepping back when considering your next move by having your work vertical.
-I draw with a tjanting tool or brush on 400 degree hot wax and layer watercolor paint until complete.
+I draw with a tjanting tool or brush on 400-degree hot wax and layer watercolor paint until complete.
 All wax is removed by carefully ironing the paper.
 When the wax is removed the painting is revealed.

 How do you organize yourself?

 Organizing myself as an artist has been the key to my development and it stems from how I was raised.
-My classically trained musical family and mother taught discipline of practice and scheduling.
+My classically trained musical family and mother taught the discipline of practice and schedule.
 Most artists are working in small spaces so organizing your tools and your supplies is very important to production.
 You also have to do the work.
 From mistakes comes invention and from failures comes great works of art.
 It also helps to utilize those better equipped to help you like social media or framing.

 What is your favorite work you’ve created and why?

 My favorite pieces are works that are pivotal for me in that they suddenly steer me in a new direction.
 Since I love to work in series over time those series start to develop and alter their course unintentionally.
 When all paintings are laid out together it is fascinating to see the direction of change, but the work is cohesive because it is based on a single shape or idea.
 Progress is made when the work is repeated over and over again but looks completely different.
 These are my abstracts based on a single organic shape of the Columbine flower, Columbine with Blue Circle, which I developed in 2008.
 I layer and separate the shapes working in positive and negative spaces.
-My strong sense and love of color allows me to add multiple layers of wax and paint.
-I complete cover the organic shape with abstracted triangles and other geometric sharp-edged shapes in contrast.
+My strong sense and love of color allow me to add multiple layers of wax and paint.
+I completely covered the organic shape with abstracted triangles and other geometric sharp-edged shapes in contrast.

 Are you currently working on any new projects?